 TRAIL CONDITIONS AT TRE CIME

-The path around Tre Cime is straightforward – although rocky in places – and easy to follow.
-A number of different trails traverse the area, so pay attention to the signs to make sure you stay on the correct path.
+Several different trails traverse the area, so pay attention to the signs to ensure you stay on the correct path.
 Our detailed route description is below.

-The Tre Cime towers should always be on your left-hand side, so it will quickly become clear if you go wrong.
+The Tre Cime towers should always be on your left-hand side so it will quickly become clear if you go wrong.

 TRE CIME DI LAVAREDO TRAIL ROUTE